 Another obvious sign that a coin is not of sound origin can be seen in the relief.
 Even small variations in the height of the relief can become apparent with a straightforward stacking test.

-All you need to do is place the coin in a small stack with other examples of a similar heritage.
-Real coins will stack neatly and remain stable, while fakes that are not struck with the same attention to detail or high quality craftsmanship will teeter, totter and tumble over.
+All you need to do is place the coin in a small stack with other examples of similar heritage.
+Real coins will stack neatly and remain stable, while fakes that are not struck with the same attention to detail or high-quality craftsmanship will teeter, totter and tumble over.

 Identifying uneven relief height using this technique does require that you have access to real coins of the same age and denomination.
 This might limit its usefulness if you are new to investing in or collecting coins, but will help those who are expanding an existing hoard.